calebkennedy10/Automated-Greenhouse---BAE305/README.md

 #### Lights
 #### Sensors
 #### Irrigation
 The irrigation system consists of a 1/4" 12V DC plastic solenoid valve, as well 15 feet of 1/4" diameter tubing, 18 adjustable mister nozzles, 20 flat tee fittings, and a 3/4"-1/4" faucet adapter from the MXC Automatic Drip Mist Irrigation Kit.
 It is split into three lines across the length of the ceiling of the greenhouse, which are attached via twelve loops of bonsai wire strung through pairs of holes drilled into the ceiling.
+Each line contains 6 mister nozzles, which are attached to flat tees with 1/2" lengths of tubing; tubing is also used to string the flat tees together in order to create an irrigation line.
+2 other flat tees are used to connect the lines to each other and to the tubing that goes to the solenoid valve.
+All
 #### Overall Assembly
 ### Code